 This type of furnace problem is called “short cycling.”
-Let’s look at 4 common causes.
+As Brampton’s furnace repair and install specialists, let us walk you through these common furnace causes.

 1. Your Air Filter Is Clogged

-If your air filter clogs with dirt, the airflow to the heat exchanger becomes restricted and the component overheats.
+If your furnace’s air filter clogs with dirt, the air flow to the heat exchanger becomes restricted and the component overheats.
 This, in turn, triggers the high limit switch (your safety shutoff).

 Whichever filter you use, be sure to inspect it monthly and change or clean it every 90 days minimum.